 Here are some questions and Bible verses that will help you let go of those angry feelings and love when it’s hard to love.

-These questions and Bible verses are from I Deserve a Donut (And Other Lies That Make You Eat).
+Note: These questions and Bible verses can also be found in The Renewing of the Mind Project and I Deserve a Donut (And Other Lies That Make You Eat).

 Anger/Annoyance Questions and Bible Verses